neptune-ai/docs/docs/integrations/xgboost.rst

 Logged feature importance
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Very useful chart showing feature importance is logged to Neptune as image after last boosting iteration.
-If you run cross validation, you get feature importance chart for each folds' model.
+This is a very useful chart, as it shows feature importance.
+It is logged to Neptune as an image after the last boosting iteration.
+If you run cross-validation, you get a feature importance chart for each fold's model.

 .. image:: ../_static/images/xgboost/xgboost_importance.png
    :target: ../_static/images/xgboost/xgboost_importance.png